-- 1. No new regional organizations are envisioned.
-Instead, this byway will move forward through the coordinative role of the Alliance and through the flexible and dynamic partnering of the Valley's many organizations and entities on an as-needed basis.
+- No new regional organizations are envisioned.
+Instead, the Byway will move forward through the coordinative role of the Byway Alliance and through the flexible and dynamic partnering of the area's many organizations and entities on an as-needed basis.
 Varying projects and varying needs will determine partnerships.
-Through it all, the Alliance will provide a consistent forum for communication and cooperation. - 2.
-Partnerships will be critical to the success of the byway, and new partnerships are continually encouraged as the Alliance moves forward.
-The Minnesota River Valley Scenic Byway Alliance has a strong history of convening important stakeholders to keep this project locally driven and the Alliance will continue to play that role. - 3.
+Through it all, the Byway Alliance will provide a consistent forum for communication and cooperation. - 2.
+Partnerships are critical to the success of the byway, and new partnerships are continually encouraged as the Byway Alliance moves forward.
+The Alliance has a strong history of convening important stakeholders to keep this project locally driven and the Alliance will continue to play that role. - 3.
 Communities will define the priorities for their immediate areas along the byway.
-The Minnesota River Valley Byway is long and while the Alliance is devoted to guiding the overall shape of the byway, it will be up to communities and counties along the route to pursue the specific actions to be taken in their vicinities.
-In this way, each segment and subsegment along the route will develop in ways that meet the needs of residents with the Alliance and local tourism groups providing guidance on how to meet the needs of visitors. - 4.
+The Minnesota River Valley Byway is long and while the Alliance is devoted to guiding the overall shape of the byway, it will be up to communities and counties along the route to pursue the specific actions to be taken in their vicinities. - 4.
 Marketing will be carried out by in collaborative efforts with city and regional CVB/Chamber organizations, along the byway and with Explore Minnesota Tourism. - 5.
 Funding can and will be sought by a variety of different partners but in a coordinated fashion.
-This should be a coordinated process through the Alliance. - 6.
+This will be coordinated through the Byway Alliance. - 6.
 Relationships will continue with the four agencies of the Minnesota State Scenic Byway Commission: - 1.
 Minnesota Department of Natural Resources - 2.
 Minnesota Historical Society - 3.
 Minnesota Department of Transportation - 4.
 Minnesota Office of Tourism